Aricg/PackStackSandBox/README.md

 ======================
 Vagrant reconfigures the network device eth1 on boot.
 You will need to run /vagrant/SetupComputeNodeAfterReboot each time the compute node is rebooted.
-(/vagrant/SetupComputeNodeAfterReboot has not been tested for nat mode yet)

 Contribute!